majusko/pulsar-java-spring-boot-starter/README.md

 #### Consumer
 - `pulsar.consumer.default.dead-letter-policy-max-redeliver-count` - How many times should pulsar try to retry sending the message to consumer.
 - `pulsar.consumer.default.ack-timeout-ms` - How soon should be the message acked and how soon will dead letter mechanism try to retry to send the message.
+- `pulsar.consumer.default.subscription-type` - By default all subscriptions are `Exclusive`.
+You can override this default value here globally or set individualy in each `@PulsarConsumer` annotation.

 ### Additional usages